 - Honorary members do not pay membership fees.

 Section 1: Annual assessment of membership fees

-- The amount of annual fees shall be proposed annually by the Treasurer and fixed by the Assembly of Members.
+- The amount of annual fees shall be proposed annually by the Board and fixed by the Assembly of Members.

 - For students and residents in training, a reduced level of fees is fixed.